Ty-Irving/481-Group-Project/README.md

 If you would like to enable Hot Reload, use:
 `dotnet watch`

-## The System
+# The System and the Walkthrough
-To experience the full capacities of the system, we recommend using data that exists in our database.
-All of the available recipes are:
+To experience the full capacities of the system, we recommend inputting data that exists in our database.
+While the user is on Search Recipe tab, they are able to search and apply various Filters like the recipe difficulty or cooking time to any of the available recipes.
+The queried recipes are then displayed to the user in a card component form with quick insights to the recipe information like its calories per serving at a glance.
+List of all the available recipes are:

 Braised Pork With Beancurd Sheet
 MapoTofu